ssatguru/BabylonJS-EditControl/README.md

 ## API
 1) To Instantiate

-In JavaScript
 ```
+// JavaScript
 var EditControl = org.ssatguru.babylonjs.component.EditControl;
 var editControl = new EditControl(mesh,camera, canvas, 0.75);
 ```
-In TypeScript
 ```
+// TypeScript
 import EditControl = org.ssatguru.babylonjs.component.EditControl;
 let editControl:EditControl = new EditControl(mesh,camera, canvas, 0.75);
 ```
 This attaches the edit control to a mesh and displays  x,y,z axis.
 Takes three parms
 * mesh - the mesh to attach the editcontrol
 * camera - active camera
 * canvas - the mesh canvas
 * scale - how small or large the editcontrol should appear
 2) To enable Translation, Rotation or Scaling controls
 ```
 editControl.enableTranslation();